jiristraka/cemex/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

+## Developer Notes

+### Things to point out
+- I created a custom table component that allows defining columns in the component's HTML template code.
+Each column can be rendered by defining the property name, or we can provide a custom HTML template to render the table cell content.
+A declarative way of programming is easier to use.
+- I tried to use the Single Responsibility Principle as much as possible and also the Open/Closed Principle.
+We have a dedicated service for filtering and another one for storing the filters' state per table.
+When we want to add new filter types/filter operators, we can simply implement a new filter operator and register it in the IOC of Angular without needing to update the filter service logic itself.
+- The responsiveness is handled by the BS5 grid and helper classes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.